 Mirrorless cameras use a variety of lens mounts, but the three most popular mounts are Canon's EF-M, Sony's E-mount, and Micro Four Thirds (MFT).
 MFT is used by Panasonic and Olympus and has the widest range of lenses available.
 Compact cameras typically use a fixed lens mount type.

 One downside to DSLRs is that they tend to have shorter battery lives than mirrorless cameras.
 This is because mirrorless cameras do not have to power a physical mirror, which uses up battery life.
 This is not as much of an issue for travel photography, as you can always carry a spare battery with you.
 However, it is something to consider if you plan on using your camera for extended periods of time.

 DSLRs and mirrorless cameras usually use SD memory cards, while compact cameras typically use smaller Memory Stick Pro Duo or MicroSD cards.

 Both types of cards are readily available, but it is worth considering which type you want to use before buying a camera.
 The main advantage of SD cards over MicroSD is that they can be used in other devices such as cameras, laptops, and tablets.

 If you plan on printing your images yourself, make sure the camera will work with your printer.
 Some brands only work with their own printers, so check compatibility before buying if this is important to you.
 If not, then both types should work fine with most home printers.

 Action cameras, such as GoPro and Sony's Action Cams, are also an option if you want a high-quality camera for your travels.

-Action cameras would be a good alternative for photographers who want a small travel camera that is not only good for still images but also for filming video footage.
+Action cameras would be a good alternative for photographers who want a small travel camera for beginners that is not only good for still images but also for filming video footage.